Cactusinhand/mcp_server_notify/README.md

 In Cursor, you can add this prompt as a rule in `Cursor Settings` -> `Rules` so you don't have to type it manually each time.

 ### ⚡️ Using with VSCode + Copilot:
-1. Install the service manager:
+1. Install the service manager [uv/uvx](https://docs.astral.sh/uv/):
 `pip install uv`
 2. Add the service to VSCode settings: